 On a final note, and at the risk of sounding extremely picky, I did not like the transmission of the parasite.
 Having a sexually transmitted parasite sounds like a legitimate transmission.
 Having it kill the host, take over their brain, and make them crave sex does not especially ring true.
 I guess crazier things have happened, though!

 I really enjoyed the book for its originality, and I know a lot of people who thought it was a great take on the typical zombie novel.
 If nothing else, Adrian Birch is an exceptionally talented writer.
 With time and practice, I definitely think there is a future bestseller in store.

-Dead in Bed: The Complete First Book, by Adrian Birch, was originally published February 4, 2014.
-The audiobook is available from Hachette Audiobooks, in a collaboration between Hachette Book Group and Wattpad.
+Dead in Bed: The Complete First Book (affiliate link), by Adrian Birch, was originally published February 4, 2014.
+The audiobook (affiliate link) is available from Hachette Audiobooks, in a collaboration between Hachette Book Group and Wattpad.